hakobtp/blog/postgresql/lock/1_table_locks.md

     operations that rebuild or change the table’s structure,  like `VACUUM FULL`, `DROP TABLE`, `ALTER TABLE`, or `CLUSTER`.

-## 2. ACCESS SHARE — The Lightest Lock
+## ACCESS SHARE: The Lightest Lock

 The `ACCESS SHARE` lock is the lightest and safest lock in PostgreSQL.
 It is acquired by commands that **only read data** and **do not modify the table**.